Stephin29/AniRain/README.md

 ## 🛰️ Join the Storm

-AniRain is currently in a "closed-door" development phase as we finalize the Python scraping engine and Electron core.
 We aren't just building another app—we're building a unified ecosystem to replace the subscription-heavy giants.

 ### 📅 The Launch Roadmap
 - [ ] **Alpha 0.1:** Core Anime Scraper & Electron Shell (Current)